 Diagnosing Biphasic Mesothelioma

-As with all forms of malignant mesothelioma cancer, symptoms may not appear for decades after asbestos exposure.
+As with all forms of malignant mesothelioma cancer, early symptoms may not appear for decades after asbestos exposure.
 In instances of biphasic mesothelioma, recognizing symptoms can be even more difficult as they will vary depending on the location of the tumor and the percentage of each cell type in the tumor.
 Other factors, such as overall health, age, and pre-existing conditions can also affect the breadth and intensity of cancer symptoms.

 Common Symptoms of Biphasic Mesothelioma

 - Shortness of breath